isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 expressions.
 By prefixing a type with an `@`, we can explicitly fill in type variables.
 This can be demonstrated in GHCi:

+> TODO(sandy): do we need a section on visibility? probably!

 ```{ghci=code/TypeApps.hs}
 :set -XTypeApplications
 :t fmap